Formal Security Analysis of the AMD SEV-SNP Software Interface: Analysis

 \subsection{Authentication Lemmas}

-We utilize authentication lemmas to verify whether the firmware and guest, either \snpgvm{} or \snpma{}, agree on the messages exchanged.
+We utilize authentication lemmas to verify whether the firmware and guest, with the latter being either \snpgvm{} or \snpma{}, agree on the messages exchanged.
 Specifically, we are interested in whether the messages received by the guest, running on a particular platform, indeed originate from the firmware on that same platform, and vice-versa.

 Take for instance Lemma~\ref{lem:auth}, which specifies agreement on the guest message \tlst{MSG_REPORT_REQ}.
-It considers a \snpgvm{} thread with the thread identifier \tlst{imageTID}, launched by a \snpfw{} thread with the thread identifier \tlst{chipTID}, under a policy that permits migration.
+It considers a \snpgvm{} thread with the thread identifier \tlst{gvmId}, launched by a \snpfw{} thread with the thread identifier \tlst{fwId}, under a policy that permits migration.
 Here, we want to verify whether the attestation report \tlst{request} the \snpfw{} obtains was indeed issued by the \snpgvm{} after launch, assuming both honest agents are uncompromised.